nielsbasjes/logstash-filter-java_filter_example/README.md

   s.add_development_dependency 'logstash-devutils'
 end
 ```
-The above file can be used unmodified except that `s.name` must follow the `logstash-filter-<filter-name>` pattern
+The above file can be used unmodified except that `s.name` must follow the `logstash-filter-<filter-name>` pattern.
-and `s.version` must match the `project.version` specified in the `build.gradle` file.
+Also, `s.version` must match the `project.version` specified in the `build.gradle` file though those both should
+be read from the `VERSION` file in this example.

 `lib/logstash/filters/<filter-name>.rb`
 ```